Photography

 Toulouse-Lautrec photos Toulouse-Lautrec on the Beach.

 You won’t believe it!
 This is not photoshopped.
 These photographs were taken in 1898 by Toulouse-Lautrec’s childhood friend, Maurice Joyant.
-The artist went on a beach Le Crotoy in Picardie and decided to defecate for fun.
+The artist went to the beach at Le Crotoy in Picardie and decided to defecate for fun.

 8. Bassin d’Arcachon